khalidelassaad/mywebsite/src/pages/markdown/Codefolio-Ulam-Spiral.md

 > An Ulam spiral, starting from the red square in the middle.
 Prime numbers are white, non-prime are black.
 Note the diagonals that emerge in the distribution of the prime numbers.

-It's so baffling!
-Why do these patterns emerge?

 Here is a random spiral, where each number has the same probability of showing up white as any other number.
 That probability is the number of white cells over number of total cells in the above image.

 ![Random Spiral](../oldWebsiteContents/pics/ulam_randomspiral.png)